Gruruya/niomo/README.md

 niomo show (id returned by last command)
 ```

 See `niomo help` to list the subcommands, you can do the same for any subcommand containing subsubcommands by doing `niomo account help`, using `account` as an example.
-For individual commands pass the `-h` flag `niomo post -h`.
+For individual commands pass the `-h` flag `niomo post -h`

-Commands can be shortened to any unique string, so `niomo a l` is equal to `niomo account list`.
+Commands can be shortened to any unique string, so `niomo a l` is equal to `niomo account list`

 ---
 [![GitHub CI](../../actions/workflows/build.yml/badge.svg?branch=master)](../../actions/workflows/build.yml)